Privacy Policy: How Your Data Is Collected, Used, and Protected

 1. What Information We Collect

-Data Category Example Why It Is Collected
+Data Category Example Why It Gets Collected

 Identifiers Email address, username Account creation and login